Mammals (Baby/Juvenile)

 Things to keep in mind:

-• Use safety equipment and items like blankets, boxes, and car mats for containment.
+- Use safety equipment and items like blankets, boxes, and car mats.

-• Avoid direct contact with adult mammals—use indirect methods to guide them.
+- Avoid direct contact with mammals—use indirect methods to guide them.

-• Prioritize your safety.
-If you feel uncomfortable, seek advice from a wildlife rehabilitator.
+- Prioritize your safety, seek advice from a wildlife rehabilitator before intervening.
 If injured, consult a doctor.

 Temporary Care

-• Keep the animal in a dark, warm, quiet place.
+- Keep the animal in a dark, warm, quiet place.
 Do not give food and water until instructed by a rehabilitator.
-Transport it to the center promptly.
+Transport it to the Centre as soon as possible. *NOTE it is illegal for members of the public to rehabilitate wildlife.
+Once an animal is contained, efforts should be focused on arranging for transport to a licensed rehabilitator.

 Transportation